Code:ART 2023

 Installation site: Lytton Plaza, 200 University Ave, Palo Alto, CA.

-Image credit: Pneuhaus
+Image credit: Benny Villarreal.

 RIPPLE by Jeffrey Yip

-Ripple is a multisensory installation exploring the visible effects of sound and vibration.
-Inspired by the natural world and activated through motion, this interactive installation investigates how ripples affect each other to create dynamic patterns similarly to how societal systems we put in place create complexity.
+Ripple invited the public to experience sound in a new interactive and playful way offering an audiovisual performance.
+Inspired by the natural world and activated through motion, the multisensory installation investigated how ripples affect each other to create dynamic patterns similarly to how societal systems we put in place create complexity.
+Ripple explored the visible effects of sound and vibration, replicating a form of sound therapy known as Vibroacoustic Therapy (VAT), which is known to alleviate stress.

 Jeffrey Yip is an Oakland-based interdisciplinary artist producing installations and performances that emphasize technology as a tool of creation.
 Interested in uniting the senses as an approach to building experiences, he combines light and sound in physical and virtual spaces.
 His work explores technology imagined as a means to facilitate healing as a form of radical justice, and often works collaboratively to create sustainable communities.
 In 2015, Jeffrey co-founded Macro Waves, a studio of designers and artists of color who specialize in producing immersive experience through conceptual art, new media, and design.